2025-ongoing

 Field study, Morocco, 2023

-Vital Signs asks what forms of life may emerge within bodies, land, and relational systems under strain.The work holds conditions for complexity in which relational dynamics are felt.Each investigation unfolds in dialogue with the specific conditions of place, from ecological landscapes and border zones to rural territories and urban environments in flux.Within these situations, interdependence, tension, and breakdown become modes of experimentation.From these inquiries, artistic propositions emerge through experimentation within the situations themselves.
-These may take the form of participatory structures, performative actions, or sculptural propositions.Traces of these investigations accumulate over time as part of a growing archive of the work.Vital Signs continues to unfold through site-based investigations, experimental residencies, and collaborations.
-Those interested in supporting or participating in future inquiries are welcome to get in touch via the contact page.
+Vital Signs explores what forms of life emerge within bodies, land, and relational systems under strain.The work operates within conditions of complexity where relational dynamics are felt rather than abstracted.Each investigation unfolds in dialogue with specific conditions of place, from ecological landscapes and border zones to rural territories and urban environments in flux.Here, interdependence, tension, and breakdown become sites of experimentation.From these inquiries, artistic propositions emerge through experimentation within the conditions themselves.
+These may take the form of performative actions, sculptural propositions, or site-responsive structures.Traces of these investigations accumulate over time as part of a growing archive.Vital Signs continues to unfold through site-based investigations, experimental residencies, and collaborations.
+Those interested in supporting or participating in future research are welcome to contact [email protected]

 Rite Of Way